RADalian/cube/tutorial/step8.md

 ```

-I want to put these controls in the upper left corner, so I set the position `absolute`.
+I want to put these controls on the upper left corner, so I set the position `absolute`.
 The added style code in the `cube-matrix.component.scss` is as below

 ``` css
 #cube-control {